Skip to content

 TL;DR

-This paper proposes the first psychologically inspired framework for systematically evaluating curiosity-like behaviors in LLMs.
-Through a combination of self-report questionnaires and behavioral experiments, it finds that LLMs exhibit curiosity-like behavioral patterns that arise from data fitting and safety constraints rather than intrinsic drives.
-A curiosity-driven questioning pipeline is further designed to demonstrate that simulating curious behavior can improve downstream reasoning performance.
+This work proposes the first psychologically inspired framework to systematically evaluate curiosity behaviors in LLMs.
+By combining questionnaire self-reports with behavioral experiments, it finds that LLMs exhibit curiosity-like behavioral patterns rather than being an intrinsic trait.
+Furthermore, a curiosity-driven questioning pipeline is designed, proving that simulating curious behavior can enhance downstream reasoning performance.

 Background & Motivation

-Background: Curiosity-driven reinforcement learning (e.g., i-MENTOR, CDE) leverages intrinsic reward signals to guide LLM exploration and has shown promise on mathematical and programming tasks.
-However, whether these methods genuinely reflect curiosity-like behavior in LLMs, and whether the psychological concept of curiosity transfers to LLMs, remains unclear.
+Background: Curiosity-driven reinforcement learning (e.g., i-MENTOR, CDE) guides LLM exploration through intrinsic reward signals and has shown potential in mathematics and programming tasks.
+However, it remains unclear whether these methods truly reflect the curiosity behaviors of LLMs or if the psychological concept of curiosity can be migrated to LLMs.

-Limitations of Prior Work: (1) Insufficient evaluation of whether LLMs can exhibit curiosity-like behavioral characteristics; (2) existing methods rely on statistical signals such as entropy or perplexity, making it difficult to disentangle improvements due to enhanced supervision signals from those attributable to genuine curious behavior; (3) a systematic evaluation framework is lacking.
+Limitations of Prior Work: (1) Prior works have not fully evaluated whether LLMs exhibit behavioral characteristics similar to curiosity; (2) Existing methods rely on statistical signals like entropy or perplexity, making it difficult to distinguish whether improvements stem from enhanced supervision signals or true curious behavior; (3) There is a lack of a systematic evaluation framework.

-Key Challenge: Curiosity-driven RL methods presuppose that curiosity in LLMs can be elicited and amplified, yet it remains unknown whether LLMs "possess" curiosity in any meaningful sense.
+Key Challenge: Curiosity-driven RL methods assume that LLM curiosity can be stimulated and enhanced, yet it is unknown if LLMs "possess" curiosity.

-Goal: (1) Systematically evaluate curiosity-like behavior in LLMs using psychological scales and behavioral experiments; (2) distinguish whether curiosity manifests as an intrinsic trait or a behavioral pattern; (3) explore whether curious behavior can improve downstream performance.
+Goal: (1) Systematically evaluate curiosity behaviors in LLMs using psychological scales and behavioral experiments; (2) Distinguish whether curiosity is an intrinsic trait or a behavioral pattern; (3) Explore whether curious behavior can improve downstream performance.

-Key Insight: The paper adapts the Five-Dimensional Curiosity Revised scale (5DCR) and designs both questionnaire assessments and behavioral tasks for three dimensions of human curiosity—information seeking, stimulation seeking, and social curiosity—achieving a closed-loop evaluation from self-report to behavioral validation.
+Key Insight: Ours adapts the Five-Dimensional Curiosity Scale Revised (5DCR), designing questionnaire assessments and behavioral tasks across three dimensions of human curiosity (Information Seeking, Thrill Seeking, Social Curiosity) to achieve a closed-loop evaluation from "self-report" to "behavioral verification."

-Core Idea: LLMs exhibit curiosity-like behavioral patterns, but these more likely reflect fitting to human data and safety constraints rather than intrinsic motivation.
-Nonetheless, even purely behavioral simulation of curiosity can improve reasoning performance.
+Core Idea: LLMs exhibit curiosity-like behavioral patterns, but these appear to be products of fitting human data and safety constraints rather than intrinsic drivers; however, even pure behavioral-level curiosity simulation can improve reasoning performance.

 Method